 This is a regular reminder taught continuously to children to develop the habit of brushing their teeth before going to bed.
-Brushing teeth before going to bed gets rid of all the bacteria and unnecessary dirt that had accumulated inside the mouth.
+Brushing teeth with proper remineralizing toothpaste for kids before they go to bed gets rid of all the bacteria and unnecessary dirt that had accumulated inside the mouth.
 This is a crucial step to maintaining healthy oral hygiene since it prevents bacteria from multiplying in the mouth during the long period of our sleep.

 It is essential to brush your teeth at least twice a day.
 How you brush your teeth is equally important for optimum results.
 As a matter of fact, inadequate brushing of teeth can still be as bad as not brushing at all.
 So how do you brush your teeth properly?